TheEpic0ne/HelpDatblockCom/docs/datearth.md

 4.7 No building on the water with exceptions like Venice, canals, and minor builds in bays and rivers.
 Make a ticket at disc.datblock.com to request permission to build on water.

 4.8 Mass spawning entities like boats is not allowed.

+4.9 Griefing infrastructure between towns such as railroads, iceways, roads, or canals is not permitted.

 ### Naming